What Does it Take to Be a Metal and Plastic Heat Treating Equipment Setter, Operator, or Tender?

 Where Metal and Plastic Heat Treating Equipment Setters, Operators, and Tenders Work

-The table below shows the approximate number of Metal and Plastic Heat Treating Equipment Setters, Operators, and Tenders employed by various industries.
+Below are examples of industries where Metal and Plastic Heat Treating Equipment Setters, Operators, and Tenders work:

 Those interested in being a Metal and Plastic Heat Treating Equipment Setter, Operator, or Tender may also be interested in: